laudrup/boost-wintls/doc/index.rst

-* Installing third party libraries and software in general on Windows is often a complicated process since no central packaging system exists, so any security updates to `OpenSSL`_ would have to be maintained by the software using the `boost::asio`_ library.
+* Installing third party libraries and software in general on Windows is often a complicated process since no central packaging system exists, so any security updates to `OpenSSL`_ would have to be maintained by the software using the `asio`_ library.

 This library avoids these issues by using the native Windows TLS implementation (`SSPI/SChannel`_) which uses the methods for storing